geshan/geshan.github.com/posts/2020-09-07-vegeta-load-testing-primer-with-examples.md

 > There are many ways to load test applications/APIs and Vegeta is one of the easiest tools to perform load testing on your APIs or applications.

 I had once written about [fast and not so fast test](/blog/2016/03/there-are-only-two-types-of-automated-software-tests/), that would be a good post to read more about testing.
+This tutorial will guide you on how to install and use Vegeta for load testing.

-## Prerequisites
+## Prerequisites for this tutorial

 Before jumping on the main topic let’s look at some prerequisites: